 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Lan, Yanmei, "Study of hydrogen bonding properties with ab initio calculations, neutron scattering spectroscopy and 1H NMR" (2007).
 Chemistry - Dissertations.
-Paper 41.
+41.